cmmid/cmmid.github.io/topics/covid19/current-patterns-transmission/_posts/2020-03-03-cases-from-deaths.md

 By the time a COVID-19 death is reported in a newly affected country, it is likely that there are already hundreds or thousands of cases in the population.
-This means containment through contact tracing will be very challenging, and alternative control/mitigation strategies should be considered.
+This means containment through contact tracing will likely be very challenging, and alternative control/mitigation strategies should probably be considered.